Watch the Behavioral Science Video

 For example; asking a worker how they accomplished their last 5 completed jobs, will create a better mindset than asking the worker's perceptive value of the last 5 completed jobs.
 This is because when approaching a large number of jobs, people generally perform better if they are in a mindset that understands how to practically complete each task.

-• Takeaway: Setting the correct mindset will enhance the ability to see a task completed.
+- Takeaway: Setting the correct mindset will enhance the ability to complete a task.

 31. Timing